How would you like to get paid for shopping at CVS?

 Remember when you’re checking out to get the cashier to scan your ExtraBuck card so that all your purchases count to more ECBs – you’ll get 2% back, credited every three months, on what you buy, excepting things like alcohol and stamps.

 If you transfer your prescriptions from another pharmacy, CVS will often give you a free gift card.

-Look for the offer to come round in the weekly newsletter, or ask at the pharmacy department.
+Look for the offer to come around in the weekly newsletter, or ask at the pharmacy department.

-CVS often have “free-after-rebate” items, particularly in the shampoo aisle.
+CVS often has “free-after-rebate” items, particularly in the shampoo aisle.
 You can find them by looking for identifying tags.

 Make sure you get the goods while they are free.